anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 As stated in section ‘[C++ Core Guidelines](#c-core-guidelines)’, you should chiefly follow the C++ Core Guidelines.
 Therefore this document focuses on specifying project-specific guidelines for Obliging Ode and Unsung Anthem.

-Please note that this document is still in development.
+Please note that this document is constantly evolving.

 #### Table of Contents